Geometry-enhanced graph neural network for learning the smoothness of glassy dynamics from static structure: Additional information

-\makeatletter \textbf{Supplementary Note 1: impact of edge threshold.} In this note, we first explore how the performance of our proposed Geo-GNN depends on the edge threshold employed in the construction of the graph.
-To this end, we train Geo-GNN at $s(\bm{q},t) = 0.8$, $1/e$, and $0.1$ using the graphs with different edge thresholds as the inputs.
-As shown in Supplementary Fig.~\ref{fig:s1}, when the edge threshold is greater than $1.25\sigma_{AA}$, the performance of our model is weakly affected by the edge threshold, especially for the long-time dynamics.
-As for the short timescale, the accuracy slightly improves when the threshold is increased.
-Even though we achieve the greatest performance with an edge threshold of $2.0\sigma_{AA}$, the resulting model complexity is rather high due to the large number of triplets corresponding to the graph (see Supplementary Table.~\ref{tab:edge}).
-However, the graph with an edge threshold of $1.5\sigma_{AA}$ may reduce the number of triplets by over an order of magnitude, resulting in significant computation time savings.
-Therefore, in the following experiments of this supplemental material, we train the Geo-GNN on graphs with an edge threshold of $1.5\sigma_{AA}$ to balance performance and efficiency.
+In this note, we first explore how the performance of our proposed geo-GNN depends on the edge threshold employed in the graph's construction.
+To this end, we train Geo-GNN at $S(\bm{q},t) = 0.8$, $1/e$, and $0.1$ using the graphs with different edge thresholds as the inputs.
+As shown in Supplementary Fig. \ref{fig:s1}, when the edge threshold is greater than $1.25$, the performance of our model is weakly affected by the edge threshold, especially for the long-time dynamics.
+As for the short timescale, the accuracy slightly improves when the threshold increases.
+Even though we achieve the greatest performance with an edge threshold of $2.0$ (see Supplementary Table.\ref{tab:edge}).
+However, the graph with an edge threshold of $1.5$ may reduce the number of triplets by over an order of magnitude, resulting in significant computation time savings.